disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/GOVERNMENT/USA/Defense Intelligence Agency.md

 #### Oversight of Stargate Project:
 [[Jack Vorona]], the head of the DIA's Scientific and Technical Intelligence Directorate, was the overall manager of the [[STARGATE PROJECT|Grill Flame]] program.
 He, along with General [[Ed Tompson]], briefed Congressman Charlie Rose on the program in the late 1970s.
 The DIA continued to oversee the program even after the Army's funding was initially terminated in 1985.[^1]

+## Role in Modern UAP Investigation

+The DIA was the original home of the [[Advanced Aerospace Weapons System Applications Program]] (AAWSAP), the precursor to the [[Advanced Aerospace Threat Identification Program]] (AATIP).
+AAWSAP was established within the DIA in 2007 with a $22 million appropriation from Congress.
+The program was led by [[Dr. James Lacatski]], a DIA rocket scientist, and it was responsible for investigating the threat posed by [[Unidentified Anomalous Phenomena]] (UAP).
+The program initially enjoyed the support of DIA leadership, including Director Lieutenant General Michael D. Maples and Deputy Director Robert Cardillo.[^3]

+However, as new leadership took over at the DIA, the program began to face significant opposition.
+According to [[Luis Elizondo]], the new leadership, which included former [[Central Intelligence Agency|CIA]] officials, was hostile to the program's investigation of the paranormal and theological aspects of the UAP phenomenon.
+This internal resistance ultimately led to the program losing its official support and funding, and it was forced to operate in a more clandestine manner under the leadership of [[Luis Elizondo]].[^3]

+### The Wilson-Davis Memo

+The DIA is also central to the events described in the [[Wilson-Davis Memo]].
+The memo details a 2002 conversation between [[Eric Davis]] and Vice Admiral Thomas R. Wilson, who was then the Director of the DIA.
+In the memo, Admiral Wilson describes his discovery of and subsequent denial of access to a secret UAP reverse-engineering program, highlighting the fact that even the Director of the DIA was not cleared to know about the so-called "Legacy Program."[^3]

 ### Footnotes
 [^1]: Schnabel, Jim. *Remote Viewers*.
 Dell, 1997.
 [^2]: Hersh, Seymour M. *The Samson Option: Israel's Nuclear Arsenal and American Foreign Policy*.
 Random House, 1991.
+[^3]: Elizondo, Luis. *Imminent*.
+William Morrow, 2024.